User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Results

-Individual participants generally found LLM-generated responses to privacy-sensitive scenarios helpful and expressed interests in using them.
-Over 90\% of participants' evaluations indicated the response completed the task given in the scenario.
-87\% of the evaluations indicated the response was helpful; participants further said they would use the response to complete the task 84\% of the time (see~\cref{fig:users-helpfulness}).
+Each of the 94 participants evaluated five randomly selected scenarios (470 evaluations total).
+We first summarize participants' helpfulness and privacy-preservation ratings.
+We then examine scenario-level agreement to assess how different participants evaluated the same scenario.
+Finally, we examine participants' explanations for their choices to understand the reasoning behind their evaluations.

-Participants indicated that GPT-5's responses \emph{mostly} or \emph{completely} complied with privacy norms 78\% of the time.
-When asked about whether the response respects their personal privacy preferences, 83\% of the time participants indicated it did (see~\cref{fig:users-privacy-preferences}).
+\paragraph{Participants often found LLM responses helpful and privacy-preserving} In 92\% of evaluations, participants indicated that the response completed the task.
+In addition, 87\% of evaluations rated the response as helpful, and participants said they would use the response to complete the task 84\% of the time (\cref{fig:users-helpfulness}).
+In terms of privacy, participants reported that LLM responses \emph{mostly} or \emph{completely} complied with privacy norms in 78\% of evaluations.
+Similarly, 83\% of evaluations indicated that the responses respected personal privacy preferences (\cref{fig:users-privacy-preferences}).
+These results suggest LLMs can be helpful while preserving privacy.